 Choose a campervan that is certified ‘self-contained’ and take advantage of New Zealand’s huge range of freedom camping spots, many of which are beachside, by lakes or native bush, or with spectacular mountain views.
 Imagine going to sleep to the sound of waves crashing just outside, or waking to the sound of bird song on the edge of a forest.
 Self-contained campervans give you enough reserves of water and power to stay up to three days “off the grid”.
 You can also find freedom camping spots in various towns around New Zealand, although rules differ from place to place, so check at the local visitor centre (i-SITE) if you’re unsure.

 You can also stay in DOC and Regional Park campsites, Campable sites (private properties around the country), commercial campgrounds and holiday parks.
 Holiday parks are great for meeting other travellers and a chance to recharge your campervan’s batteries, do laundry, empty waste (see below) and stock up on supplies, and many are in fantastic beachfront locations.
-An app like CamperMate shows details of accommodation sites and amenities around New Zealand.
+An app like Campable shows details of accommodation sites and amenities such as LPG stations, dump sites and i-SITE locations around New Zealand

 You can have everything with you all the time in a campervan.
 Fancy visiting one of the many food and wine, or music festivals on around New Zealand over summer?
 Most will offer campervan parking, so you don’t need to worry about getting back to your accommodation afterwards.
 If you’re planning a round of golf you can park at the golf course, enjoy a cup of tea before you start and easily pop back for sunscreen or a jacket if you need them.
 And it means you always have a bathroom close by, which is especially handy if travelling with children.